KDKA Radio 75th Anniversary Paperweight

 KDKA's fund drive for Children's Hospital of

 Pittsburgh.
-Along with the paperweight, you'll get an informative
+Along with the paperweight, you got an informative

 brochure recounting the station's history and its long affiliation